iamkaustic/PyEnv/README.md

 - Download new Python versions directly from python.org
 - Auto-fetch the latest available Python versions

+### Application Updates
+- Check for application updates with one click
+- View release notes for new versions
+- Automatic download and installation of updates
+- Backup of previous version during update process
+- Seamless restart with new version

 ## 📋 Requirements

 - Python 3.6+